 It’s a big blue double-decker bus that departs at 9 pm from opposite the bus station in Mysuru.
 The central bus station with the archway outside.
 We booked our tickets the day before through an agent for KRSTC.
-The official Indian website for online bus travel in the state of Karnataka in India.
+The official website for online bus travel in the state of Karnataka in India.

 If you don’t want to do it yourself online through KRTC, and you like chatting to Indian people in little offices, there are loads of kiosks and shops dotted around Mysuru so you won’t have any trouble finding someone to book tickets for you.

 Which Option Did We Choose?

 We opted for the overnight sleeper bus.
 Of course, we did.
 We are in India.
 We are up for an adventure!

-Here’s how they describe the bus as on the website:
+Here’s how they describe the sleeper bus India as on the website:

 Sleeper.
 Non a/c.
 2/1